sap1ens/sap1ens-blog/source/about/index.markdown

 ---
 Hey, my name is Yaroslav Tkachenko, I was born in Russia and I'm currently living in Vancouver, Canada.

-I'm a polyglot Software Engineer, enjoying working with a mix of system design and architecture, infrastructure and DevOps, distributed systems, back-end programming (Python, Node.js, Java, Scala).
+I'm a polyglot Software Engineer, enjoying working with a mix of software architecture and design, infrastructure and DevOps, distributed systems, back-end programming (Python, Node.js, Java, Scala).

 I also have a huge experience in Web development, working knowledge of QA, Agile product management, functional programming.